getodk/docs/src/collect-import-export.rst

 Settings QR codes
 =================

 Collect's settings can be imported and exported using QR codes.
+These can be provided by servers (like ODK Central) or can be used to share settings from one device to another.

 Scanning a QR code
 ------------------